-In a previous post, we discussed important time management tips for all chefs.
-These pointers are a valuable way for any chef, whether a seasoned vet or fresh out of culinary academy, to control the inherent chaos that is found within most kitchens.
-To further streamline your efforts, here are five more handy tips to keep in mind:
+Whether a seasoned vet or fresh out of culinary academy, controlling kitchen chaos is key to team success.
+To further streamline your efforts, here are five handy tips to keep in mind:

 “To save time, you may be able to combine some kitchen tasks.”